 Like most people who attend spiritualist churches, I first went after the shock of a death, in my case that of a potential boyfriend after a very brief holiday romance.
-Pretty much all I knew of Nicholas was his handsome face and gorgeous body, and the joyful brotherliness of male to male sex, as most of the time we’d spent together had been naked in each other’s arms.
+Pretty much all I knew of Nicholas was his handsome face and gorgeous body, as most of the time we’d spent together had been naked in each other’s arms.
 A car crash in the Athenian suburb of Nea Smyrni killed him, whilst I got away with some spectacular but transient bruising and trivial cuts from broken glass.
 I don’t remember the impact.
 I do remember waking up thinking I was in bed, and then as the mental murk cleared, noting as from a distance the tiny Citroen 2CV oddly elongated around me, the windscreen shattered and opaque so that it looked incongruously like a pane of ice at four o’ clock of a warm May morning.
 Nicholas in his pale blue shirt was slumped over the steering wheel, blood running down his cheek.
 I observed with detachment that my legs were shaking like terrified dogs.
 Roof-lights of ambulances appeared, and then there were people gathering around the car, neighbours who had been awoken by the noise of the crash, and the paramedics they had summoned.
 They took Nicholas away.
 A kind lady climbed into the vacated driver’s seat and held my hand and talked to me in English until the paramedics helped me out of the car and into another ambulance.
 A puddle of blood as from a beheading lay beside the car.
 It didn’t inspire confidence in the insistence of paramedics, nurses and doctors over the ensuing two hours that Nicholas was OK, just a bit concussed.
 He died soon after we got to the Asklipeio hospital in Voula.
 He was twenty-five.

 At my parents’ in England two days later I knew that by then Nicholas would have been buried, and that his beautiful body was starting to putrefy, and the persistent image was unbearable.
 I thought of his family and their massive, unencompassable loss, the fact hitting them over and over, waking to it each morning for years to come.
 I think this was the first irreversible, irremediable brute fact I had ever consciously faced.
 Every adverse circumstance I had known up to that point had been fluid and negotiable, with choices and reasonable hope of a favourable settlement.
 This one held no such hope, and I urgently needed to believe I could bargain with it.
 That’s how I ended up at Slaithwaite spiritualist church to see Una (q.v.) do her thing, among people who had long since negotiated terms with the Reaper and decided he was more like a commissionaire.